 One way is to grow your own herbs and plants that act as mosquito repellents.
 These plants are most effective when their leaves are crushed or broken, but even having them in the garden or around the patio can help minimally.
 And many of them have other uses as well (culinary, medicinal, decorative, etc).

 For the simplest application, merely crush the leaves and rub them on your skin and clothing.
-With a bit of extra time (but not a lot of work), you can make essential oils that are much more concentrated.
-And if you decide you don’t want to use your own plants, you can purchase a ready-made herbal insect repellent.
+And if you decide you don't want to use your own plants, you can purchase a ready-made herbal insect repellent or make your own using the power-punching recipes in our Essential Oil Binder.

 Citronella – Citronella is one of the most effective mosquito repellent plants that exists, as can be seen in the commercial use of the plant.
 The bush itself is actually a tall, hardy grass that can grow well anywhere as long as there isn't frost.
 If you live in an area where frost or freezing occurs like I do, plant the citronella in a planter that can easily be moved so you can haul it inside during the winter months.

-Lemon Eucalyptus – Lemon Eucalyptus works so well as a mosquito repellent that its essential oil is actually endorsed by the Center for Disease Control (CDC).5 ,6 It’s got a lovely scent, too, so it’s easy to wear.
-It’s most effective as an essential oil, but crushing its leaves creates a lovely fresh, lemony, menthol-y aroma.
+Lemon Eucalyptus – Lemon Eucalyptus works so well as a mosquito repellent that its essential oil is actually endorsed by the Center for Disease Control (CDC).
+(Source 1, Source 2) It's got a lovely scent, too, so it's easy to wear.
+It's most effective as an essential oil, but crushing its leaves creates a lovely fresh, lemony, menthol-y aroma.

 Thyme – This one may not be the most potent, but it's one plant every home should have.
 Our little bush sees constant use: placing stems under a roasting chicken's skin, tossing leaves in my husband's scrumptious omelettes, or crushing the leaves to use as insect repellent.
 While all herbal mosquito repellents need to be reapplied more often than chemical-based ones, thyme even more than others needs to be reapplied often in order to have any effect.